ACC 121 (4-0-4)

 Intermediate Accounting II

-Preparation of financial statements in accordance with Generally Accepted Accounting
+the preparation of financial statements in accordance with Generally Accepted Accounting

-covered.
-Financial statement analysis, revenue recognition rules, and accounting changes,
+financial statement analysis, revenue recognition rules,

 ACC 240 (3-0-3)

 This introductory internal auditing course examines the fundamental internal audit concepts followed by an illustration of how to conduct internal audit engagements.
 Topics covered include an examination of governance concepts, risk management, internal control the procedures used by internal auditors, the assurance engagement, methods used to communicate the results, and procedures for following up.
 The course examines internal auditing within a computerized environment.